 What frames can I use?

-Energy efficient double – glazed windows are available in a variety of frame materials, size and colour. uPVC frames are the most popular as they last a long time, are easy to care for and can be recycled.
+Energy-efficient double–glazed windows are available in a variety of frame materials, sizes and colours. uPVC frames are the most popular as they last a long time, are easy to care for and can be recycled.
 Wooden frames might have a lower environment impact but require maintenance and replacing more regularly.
 Aluminium frames are slim and long lasting and can also be recycled (though are more costly).
 Choose your frame style:

 - Casement Windows

 - Tilt & Turn Windows